We Hold Ourselves to the Highest Standard

-- Non-Discrimination: Mason is committed to providing equal opportunity and an educational and work environment free from any discrimination on the basis of race, color, religion, national origin, sex, disability, veteran status, sexual orientation, gender identity, gender expression, age, marital status, pregnancy status or genetic information.
+- Non-Discrimination: Mason is committed to providing equal opportunity and an educational and work environment free from any discrimination on the basis of race, color, religion, national origin, sex, disability, military status (including veteran status), sexual orientation, gender identity, gender expression, age, marital status, pregnancy status or genetic information.

 - Sexual and Gender-Based Harassment and Other Interpersonal Violence: Each member of the university community is responsible for maintaining an academic and work environment free from sexual harassment, which is a form of gender discrimination.
 Sexual harassment, including same-sex sexual harassment, is illegal and will not be tolerated.
 The University will take whatever action necessary to prevent, stop, correct, or discipline harassing behavior.